 Solid Stain or Paint

-Solid stains or paints sit on top of the deck surface and have pigment for color.
+Solid stains or paints sit on top of the deck surface and have pigment for colour.

-They tend to crack and peel and are best suited for siding or fences rather then deck finishes.
-These are all products from Sherwin-Williams but similar products are available from a variety of manufacturers.
+They tend to crack and peel and are best suited for siding or fences rather than deck finishes.
+These are all products from Sherwin-Williams, but similar products are available from a variety of manufacturers.

 Picking Color Is Matter Of Taste

-So now that you understand what makes up a deck stain, and you have decided on the right type it's time to choose color.
+Now that you understand what makes up a deck stain and decide on the right type, it's time to choose the colour.

 Contrast or Compliment